Let’s help Sanad get food and warm clothes for the winter

 —————

 It was there that I met his father, Shadi, who is a professional photographer (currently unemployed).
 His father never left the hospital, although he could only be with his son twice a day.
-He slept on the hospital floor, like the rest of the family members of patients at Nasser Hospital.
+He slept on the hospital floor, like the rest of the patients’ family members at Nasser Hospital.

-Unfortunately, in June, Sanad's family had to move into a tent, as the Israelis forced all the residents of their city, Khani Yunis, to relocate to a very narrow strip of beach to avoid being bombed.
+Unfortunately, in June, Sanad’s family had to move into a tent, as the Israelis forced all the residents of their city, Jani Yunis, to relocate to a very narrow strip of beach to avoid being bombed.
 In the displaced persons camp where they now live, nearly a million Gazans are crammed into tents or shanties, without waste collection or sewage systems.
 They also lack running water and electricity.
-Now, in a three-by-two-meter tent, he, his parents, and his three siblings live.
+Now, in a three-by-two-metre tent, he, his parents, and his three siblings live.
 They do not eat enough, or much at all.
 Shadi is overwhelmed with debt, having to repay friends or relatives who lent him money to buy food for his wife and children.
 These friends or family members, in turn, also do not have enough money.
 It is all a cycle of hardship and constant worry.

 I speak with them very often.
 I am glad to see that Sanad is better, that his mind is a little clearer.
 But I am deeply saddened by the situation they are living in.
 That is why I have started this fundraiser—to help them have better food, and now that winter is approaching, to be able to buy some warm clothing, which is very expensive.